 You may be SNAP eligible if you are a community college student enrolled in degree or certificate programs that is considered a “career or technical education program,” or other course of study that the community college determines is likely to make you more employable.

->

-> This state SNAP policy is especially important if you cannot get work study, find a part-time job while in school or meet the other student exemptions to qualify.
-Attachment C includes the DTA form (CCE-1) used to verify eligibility for students in community colleges.
+This state SNAP policy is especially important if you cannot get work study, find a part-time job while in school or meet the other student exemptions to qualify.
+Appendix C includes the DTA form (CCE-1) used to verify eligibility for students in community colleges.

->

-> Purchase and prepare rules for college students
+Purchase and prepare rules for college students

 If you live on campus and get most of your meals through your meal plan, you do not qualify for SNAP.

 If you live with your parents and you are under age 22, you must be part of their SNAP household if you meet the student eligibility rules, and even if you purchase and prepare food separately.
 See What if DTA questions the proofs I sent them or demands more proofs?.